💻Baremetal

 Create a new directory named teku within the "/root/.local/share" directory, providing a location for storing data related to Teku.

-Clone the teku repository from GitHub, navigate to the teku directory, switch to the latest release, and then build the project with with the Gradle wrapper gradlew
+Clone the teku repository from GitHub, navigate to the teku directory, switch to the latest release, and then build the project with with the Gradle wrapper gradlew, as follows.

 git clone https://github.com/Consensys/teku.git